hayarobi/ARC1-Extensions/README.md

 ARC1-Extensions adds the functions missing from ERC20 of the ARC1Token, such as stop transfer (`Pausable`), limited delegation (`Limited approval`), and minting tokens (`Mintable`).

-ARC1-Extensions additionally includes a function for managing bad users (`Blasklist`).
+ARC1-Extensions additionally includes functions for managing bad users (`Blasklist`).
 Accounts that have been blacklisted can't transfer and burn tokens.

 ## Specification